One mile! And it only took 5 years!

 Guerilla Sharrows have already been painted on streets prior to this city pilot project.
 Although the city is moving painfully slowly, having city-painted Sharrows is one infinitesimal step toward the city creating bike infrastructure.

-responding to a comment by Pariah
+comment by Pariah

 06.24.10 - 10:27 am